Rosemary Rotisserie Chicken

 Set up gas grill to medium indirect heat.
 If using charcoal, set up indirect with coals on one side.
-You want the temperature to be between 350 and 400 when ready to put the chicken on
+You want the temperature to be between 350°F and 375°F when ready to put the chicken on.

-Check the grill temperature to make sure its between 350 and 400.
-Put the spit in place, turn on the motor and close the cover.
+Check the grill temperature to make sure its between 350°F and about 375°F. Put the spit in place, turn on the motor and close the cover.
 Make sure you have a drip pan underneath.
-Check after 30 minutes to make sure you don’t have the temperature over 400 degrees, which would cause the outside of the chicken to burn.
-Check the internal temperature at about an hour and 15 minutes.
-You want 165°F in the thickest part of the thigh (not touching the bone).
+Check the grill temperature after 15 minutes to make sure it’s not over 375°F degrees, or the chicken could burn.
+Check the temperature with an instant read thermometer after 1 hour.
+You want the temperature at least 165°F in the thickest part of the thigh (not touching the bone).
 Cook another 15 or so minutes if needed.
 When done, remove the spit from the grill with grill gloves.
-Place the chicken on a cutting board or plate, remove the spit, cover and let rest 15 minutes before serving.
+Place the chicken on a cutting board or plate, remove the spit, loosely cover with foil and let rest 15 minutes before carving and serving.